MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ### Preview your card gallery

-After Card gallery is configured, you can see the preview on canvas with sample data.
+After your card gallery is configured, you can see the preview on canvas with sample data.

 >[!NOTE]
 > You must [set table permissions](../security/table-permissions.md) to allow site visitors to view and interact with your card gallery.